Rash499/Rash499/README.md

 - 🔭 I’m currently working on [TripTrack](https://github.com/PasandiRanga/TripTrack.git), a fleet management solution aimed at optimizing trip planning and vehicle tracking.

-- 🌱 I’m currently learning **Web Development, Automation, Linux Kernel Development, and Cloud Computing**.
+- 🌱 I’m currently learning **Web Development, Automation, Linux Kernel Development, DevOps and Cloud Computing**.

-- 🛠️ I’m exploring **Refine Framework** and integrating it into my projects to enhance my front-end development skills.
+- 🛠️ I’m exploring **Refine Framework and Laravel** while integrating it into my projects to enhance my front-end development skills.

-- 💡 I love **problem-solving** and **contributing to open-source projects**.
+- 💡 I love problem-solving, building software and programs from scratch, and contributing to open-source projects.

 - 📫 How to reach me **rashmikadilmin499@gmail.com**